If you read the article published here last Thursday, 7 Habits of Highy Effective Home Sellers, then you probably saw this one coming…

 Tell your agent, “I’m looking for a 3 bedroom, 2 bath home between $200 – $225K.
 Single story, without a pool and at least a 3 car garage,” and there are 36 homes listed for sale that meet that criteria.

 You CAN look at 36 homes.
 Add into your search criteria you want a home built after 2007 and you are down to 18 to choose from.
 Only interested in living in Gilbert?
 Now you are down to 3 houses to view.
 You can do that in a couple of hours, tops.

-Determine what you MUST have in a home.
+When searching for townhomes, determine what you MUST have in a home.
 Then determine what you would LIKE to have in a home.
 Talk to your agent about these things.
 Don’t forget to include what you CAN’T have in a home — that will often be more important than anything else.

 But at some point you are going to have to make decisions and not wander aimlessly about, looking at any home that may possibly fit some undefined set of criteria.
 That would be a waste of your time, and the time of your agent, the home sellers, your lender and everyone else that is involved in a real estate transaction.

 You’ve read on the internet somewhere, or heard on a late-night infomercial that you can get bank-owned homes for pennies on the dollar in the Phoenix area.
 You want to be an investor!
 You can’t wait to but that $400,000 home for $130K and then rent it out for $2500 a month.
 You’ll be rich!